 18. A practical way to save money on a tight budget is to eat in

-This partner can range from your family members, live-in partner, co-worker, or any person in your life.
+This partner can range from your family members, partners, co-workers, or any person in your life.
 There’s this cliche quote but it’s nice to revamp things at times.
 Well, here it goes: Birds with the same financial goals, flock and earn money together.